-If less than all the Bonds of a given series are to be redeemed or purchased at the option of the State, the particular maturities of such Bonds to be redeemed or purchased will be determined by the Capital Finance Director.
+If less than all the Bonds are to be redeemed or purchased at the option of the State, the particular maturities of the Bonds to be redeemed or purchased will be determined by the Capital Finance Director.

-So long as the Bonds of a given series are in book-entry-only form, selection of the beneficial owners affected by the redemption or purchase will be made by the securities depository and its participants in accordance with their rules.
+So long as the Bonds are in book-entry-only form, selection of the beneficial owners affected by the redemption or purchase will be made by the securities depository and its participants in accordance with their rules.